simolus3/drift/docs/pages/docs/Other engines/vm.md

 ---
 data:
-  title: moor ffi (Desktop support)
+  title: Native Drift (Desktop support)
-  description: Run moor on both mobile and desktop
+  description: Run drift on both mobile and desktop
 template: layouts/docs/single
 ---

 ## Supported platforms

-The `moor/ffi.dart` library uses the `sqlite3` package to send queries.
+The `drift/native.dart` library uses the `sqlite3` package to send queries.
 At the moment, that package supports iOS, macOS and Android out of the box.
 Most Linux Distros have sqlite available as a shared library, those are supported as well.

 If you're shipping apps for Windows and Linux, it is recommended that you bundle a `sqlite3.so` and `sqlite3.dll` file with your app.
-You can then make `moor_ffi` support your setup by running this code before opening the database:
+You can then make `drift` support your setup by running this code before opening the database:

 ```dart